NL33/electron-git/znext.md

           @@ -1,17 +1,22 @@
 to parse this, I split the string by split("diff --git a/").
 This works well.
 But what if someone has that combo in the document itself?
 If so, it will split the string based on that.
 What to do?
 I need a different way of parsing the diff result. diff2html does it somehow, but I haven't been able to determine it yet.
 If I don't find a solution, then I could still split the string, but don't change any formatting (right now I add a separator and highlight the folder name).
 Just parse it in order to add a div id with the name of the file, which I use to link to that section from the table of contents.
 I could still keep the link--so worst case the table of contents link gets messed up, which is not a big deal.

 could do the split based on more info, like the actual name of the doc, which you get from the original diffsymmary array.
-Or could do split based on git diff -a/......@....@
+Alternatively,  could do split based on git diff -a/......@....@

 --when running a word diff, I look for certain symbols and replace them: [- , -], {+, +}  .
 These get stripped out and show up as deletions and additions.
 But what if the original docs have these in them?
 How to address that?
 Would need a way to tell between a deletion from git diff, and a "[-". same with the addition symbol.
 One possibility: can I change how git diff labels deletions and additions?
 I can do that on my local system with a config file.
 Maybe a way to do that in the app?
+And change it to a random longer set of characters.
+If that doesn't work, could have an option to just highlight those characters (so highlight the deletion symbol in bold red, and addition symbol in bold green.)
+     --to start, maybe have a list of limitations. and this would be one of them.

 --add a search box to the app windows so you can search text inside of the window.